 As they can take up to a week to receive, we'll return to statutory credit reports in week three.

 Automate finances | Ditch unused lines of credit

 In the long term, using financial products consistently and responsibly will help an individual to improve their credit rating.

-Another bit of future-proofing to repair a credit rating is getting rid of credit products that are no longer being used.
+Aside from automation, another task for week two is to get rid of credit products that are no longer being used.

-Having a rarely touched bank account won't hurt but holding a lot of credit cards, even if they are never or rarely used, makes a person more risky because it means they could borrow big.
+Having a rarely touched current account won't hurt anyone, but holding a lot of credit cards, even if they are never or rarely used, makes a person a much higher risk for credit lenders.

 Review credit reports | Debt busting

 By now those following this guide should have at least one credit report to peruse - whether they're viewing online or have received their statutory credit report in the post.